Skynet is on the rise.

 I know, I know – I sound paranoid.
 And the truth is, part of me is super-psyched about Pokemon Go.
 I mean, it’s flashing me back to primary school days, running around the oval with my buddies at lunchtime, playing a game I called ‘Catch Pokemon’, where, funnily enough you…Well, you guessed it.
 And I’ve also been remembering dashing around the backyard and jumping on the trampoline with my sisters – pretending to BE Pokemon.
 (I was Squirtle.)

-13592289_10210045455952323_8666147970104975950_nhere’s a Kangaskhan over there!
+90s kids are going nuts for Pokemon Go because it’s a chance to play out a childhood fantasy.
+My friends and I used to project ourselves into the world of Pokemon, using our imaginations.
+‘Look, there’s a Kangaskhan over there!
 No, behind THAT tree!’
 Now, we can look at our screens and see two worlds collide.
 Yesterday, I watched a Charmander balance on the frying pan in my kitchen.
 At first I was worried about him getting burnt, and then I realised how silly that was.
 I mean, he’s a FIRE Pokemon.
 Duh.

 And so, even though my natural inclination is to romanticise the past and distrust modern technology – and I keep thinking about the inherent dangers of allowing something to pinpoint my every movement – I have decided to embrace this new phenomenon.
-I’ve said, yes, please use my email account
+I’ve said, yes, please use my email account, track my steps, and plug me into the Matrix.
+There are Pokemon inside.

 World domination was never so easy.